j5oh/synackAPI/README.md

 Thank you Malcolm and Nicolas for helping out!

 # Configuration requirements
+## Operating System
+This has been developed on Linux.
+I have no idea if it will work on Windows.
+It might, but your mileage may vary.
+I do not use windows.
+If you do, and you want to test, please do.

 ## synack.conf
 This is a required config file, and is expected to be in the directory ~/.synack/
 ```